What You’ll Learn 💾

 Time range of data

 To export the selected data, press the Export button on the main toolbar.
-The Export button is only available in Analyse mode.
+The Export button is available only in Analyse Mode.

 Once you press the Export button, the following window will appear: